alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 Tier 3:

-+ Download packages on the whitelist (see the lists in `environment_configs/package_lists`)
++ Download packages on the allowlist (see the lists in `environment_configs/package_lists`)
   + Login as a user into a DSVM via remote desktop web client
-  + Attempt to download a package included in the whitelist
+  + Attempt to download a package included in the allowlist
-  + Then attempt to download a package that is not included in the whitelist
+  + Then attempt to download a package that is not included in the allowlist
   + <details><summary>:camera: <b>Verify:</b> the first download succeeds and the second fails</summary> <img src="https://user-images.githubusercontent.com/5486164/114577970-659f2500-9c74-11eb-9a8c-8321cbfb05c0.png"></details>

 ## 11. Azure Firewalls